12 August 1952, Olympic gold medallist Esther Brand (pictured) has civic reception at city hall and is given another

 Bevil Rudd (1894-1948) was born in Kimberley.
 He won the gold medal for the 400 metres at Antwerp in 1920.
 He also held the world record for the 440 yards in 1921.

 Esther Brand (1922-2015), although born in Springbok, was living in Kimberley when she won the high jump at the Helsinki Olympics in 1952.

 Karen Muir (1952-2013) was born in Kimberley.
 On 10 August 1965 she became the youngest person (at 12 years 10 months and 25 days) to break a world record in any discipline.
 She would hold 15 world records by the time she retired.

-12 August 1952, Olympic gold medallist Esther Brand has civic reception at city hall and is given a another gold medal by the Mayor.
+12 August 1952, Olympic gold medallist Esther Brand has civic reception at city hall and is given another gold medal by the Mayor.